Yogi-Codes/Oscp-notes/content/posts/How I Passed the OSCP.md

 # Tips & Tricks

+The main tip I would like to give is anything you find even slightly suspicious search about it on [HackTricks](https://book.hacktricks.xyz/).
+It is a great resource and helped me immensely to pass the exam.

 ## Windows Privilege Escalation

 So listen closely as you will not find this information **anywhere**.

-Sometimes you will have SeImpersonatePrivilege and when you use your usual potato attacks like Juicy Potato or PrintSpooler IT WILL FAIL.
+Sometimes you will have **SeImpersonatePrivilege** and when you use your usual potato attacks like *Juicy Potato* or *PrintSpooler* IT WILL FAIL.
 This is where [Godpotato](https://github.com/BeichenDream/GodPotato/releases/tag/V1.20) comes in which has worked for me always.\
 I use msfvenom to create a payload and execute as nt authority

 ```powershell